simonmichael/hledger/doc/github-release-doc.tmpl.md

 <details>
 <summary>

-### Windows on 64-bit Intel
+### Windows 64-bit Intel (or Windows 11 Arm, using emulation)
 </summary>

 In a powershell window (press Windows-r, type powershell, press enter),

-Make a place to keep hledger binaries, and add it to your PATH; this makes running hledger easier.
+1. Make a place to keep hledger binaries, and add it to your PATH; this makes running hledger easier.
 You only need to do this once, not for every release:
 ```
 mkdir -force $HOME\bin >$null
 $ENV:PATH += ";"+$HOME+"\bin"
 [Environment]::SetEnvironmentVariable("Path", [Environment]::GetEnvironmentVariable("Path", [EnvironmentVariableTarget]::User)+";"+$HOME+"\bin", [EnvironmentVariableTarget]::User)
 ```

-Download and install the release binaries:
+2. Download and install the release binaries:
 ```
 cd $HOME\bin
 curl https://github.com/simonmichael/hledger/releases/download/A.BB/hledger-windows-x64.zip -OutFile hledger-windows-x64.zip